DefGuard/docs/deployment-strategies/ova.md

 Using different solution that Proxmox will require creating a custom cloud-init that will write one of the profiles above to the `/opt/stacks/defguard/active-profiles` file.

+{% hint style="info" %}
+The `write_files` snippet itself is standard `cloud-init` user-data and isn't Proxmox-specific.
+The same pattern works on AWS, Azure, or any other platform that supports cloud-init; only the way you deliver the user-data (a Proxmox snippet vs. a provider's user-data field) differs.
+{% endhint %}

 ### Dockge

 You can additionally enable [Dockge](https://github.com/louislam/dockge) to easily manage and update all Defguard containers.
 To do so, add the following to your cloud-init snippet (this was explained more in-depth in the [#selecting-what-components-to-run-proxmox](ova.md#selecting-what-components-to-run-proxmox "mention") section):